High-fidelity entanglement of metastable trapped-ion qubits with integrated erasure conversion: Reducing Raman Scattering Error

 While the gate itself is driven by $\sigma^-$-polarized light, the beam $R_\text{null}$ contains other polarization components, added in order to enable carrier and sideband operations and to null the differential AC Stark shift from this beam on the qubit levels.
 These components contribute to scattering but not to SDF strength, and because $\sigma^-$ makes up only one third of the total beam power in $R_\text{null}$, the other components reduce coupling rates by a factor of $\sqrt{3}$.
 Nulling the AC Stark shift on the beam used to perform carrier operations eliminates the issue of carrier frequency miscalibration from beam drift and spin decoherence from beam power fluctuation, but is not necessary for performing the gate.
 In addition, only a fraction of the total beam power (60\,mW out of 200\,mW) was used for driving carrier operations in the gate, and two thirds of this power was in polarization/frequency components that did not contribute to the drive.
 In conjunction with the discussion about beam geometry above, a three-beam setup could be employed, with counter-propagating $\sigma^-$-polarized beams generating the SDF and a low-power $\pi$-polarized beam used for driving carrier operations and sidebands.

-For the geometric phase gate performed, gate efficiency is directly related to the difference in Clebsch-Gordon coefficients for the two qubit states.
-For $\sigma^-$ polarization and qubit states $m_J$ = +5/2 and $m_J$ = +3/2, this difference is 4/15, while if we encoded in $m_J$ = +5/2 and $m_J$ = -1/2 while keeping everything else the same, we would instead have a difference of 9/15.
-The ratio of the squares of these differences, or $\approx$5, represents the speedup this switch would provide.
-However, moving the lower-energy qubit state to a lower $m_J$ would both increase the magnetic field sensitivity and, for $m_J$=-1/2, require multi-step carrier pulses (e.g. $m_J$=+5/2$\to$+1/2 followed by +1/2$\to$-1/2).
+For the geometric phase gate performed, gate efficiency is directly related to the difference in the squared Clebsch-Gordon coefficients for the two qubit states.
+For $\sigma^-$ polarization and qubit states $m_J$ = +5/2 and $m_J$ = +3/2, this difference is 4/15, while if we encoded in $m_J$ = +5/2 and $m_J$ = -3/2 while keeping everything else the same, we would instead have a difference of 10/15.
+The ratio of these differences represents the speedup this switch would provide.
+However, moving the lower-energy qubit state to a lower $m_J$ would both increase the magnetic field sensitivity and, for $m_J$=-3/2, require multi-step carrier pulses (e.g. $m_J$=+5/2$\to$+1/2 followed by +1/2$\to$-3/2).

 To counteract spin and motional dephasing, a 4-loop, Walsh modulated gate was performed\cite{Hayes2012}.
 For a $k$-loop gate, gate duration must increase by a factor of $\sqrt{k}$, so a 4-loop gate must be twice as long as a 1-loop one, which we could have performed with an otherwise faster gate and/or longer coherence times.